DynaMoHack/DynaHack/doc/build-cygwin.md

-Compiling DynaHack on Windows for Cygwin
+Compiling DynaMoHack on Windows for Cygwin
 ========================================

-The following steps will build a version of DynaHack that runs in Cygwin, a Linux-like compatibility layer for Windows.
+The following steps will build a version of DynaMoHack that runs in Cygwin, a Linux-like compatibility layer for Windows.

 This procedure is mostly meant for people that already have Cygwin installed and prefer its terminal to the Windows console.
 Those who just want to play the game should consider using a MinGW version instead (pre-compiled or built from source).